Community

 Plans and Pricing

-4. Enterprise Plan – Custom pricing, custom number of members
+4. Enterprise Plan – Custom pricing, unlimited number of members, groups and admins.

 Guild supports video but it’s pretty limited.
 All videos must be created elsewhere and then uploaded to your post.